Tracking Capabilities for Safer Agents: Introduction

 \bfparagraph{Approach} We propose a ``safety harness'' that constrains agent behavior to a range of provably safe actions while preserving useful expressiveness.
 The central challenge is balancing safety and utility: overly strict controls block legitimate work, while overly permissive policies leave security gaps.

-Our key insight is that we can construct harnesses that combine safety with expressivity through the systematic use of \emph{tracked capabilities}.
-Capabilities are a well-established security primitive.
-Examples include capability-based operating systems such as Hydra~\cite{hydra} or Google's Fuchsia~\cite{fuchsia} and capability-enabled hardware such as CHERI~\cite{cheri}.
-We use capabilities in their original form of \emph{object capabilities} as already presented in 1966 by Dennis and Van Horn~\cite{dennisvanhorn} and further developed by Miller~\cite{objectcapabilites}.
+Our key insight is that harnesses combining safety with expressivity can be built through the systematic use of \emph{tracked capabilities}.
+Capabilities are a well-established security primitive, used in operating systems such as Hydra~\cite{hydra} and Fuchsia~\cite{fuchsia}, and in hardware such as CHERI~\cite{cheri}.
+We use them in their original form of \emph{object capabilities}~\cite{dennisvanhorn,objectcapabilites}.
 Recent work~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,whatsinthebox} has shown that the expressiveness of capabilities can be substantially increased if they are tracked in static types.
-We provide an implementation of our approach, called \toolname (Tracked Agent Capabilities In Types), that uses tracked capabilities in an open-source MCP server built on Scala~3.
+We provide an implementation of our approach, \toolname (Tracked Agent Capabilities In Types), as an open-source MCP server built on Scala~3.\footnote{Available at \url{https://github.com/lampepfl/tacit}.}

-\bfparagraph{Why types?} A tailored type system offers several advantages over runtime-only checks.
-Types catch errors before agents' programs run, impose no monitoring overhead at runtime, and provide guarantees that hold for all possible inputs rather than only the tested ones.
-Type systems are modular, so an agent environment can be assembled from reusable components whose safety follows from type-level properties.

-On the other side, full formal specifications could, in principle, make agent behavior verifiable; however, in practice precise specifications are often unavailable or impractical.
-Agents benefit from informal prompts and existing code examples, so a lightweight static discipline that enforces key safety properties is a more practical middle ground.

-More generally, type systems can be seen as partial specifications that establish some safety properties while leaving others to the implementation.
-The challenge here is to find a good balance between simplicity and expressiveness.
-A simpler type system is easier to understand, whereas a more expressive one can encode and guarantee stronger safety properties.

-\bfparagraph{Why capabilities?} Types that track capabilities can express a wide range of safety properties with low overhead.
-Capabilities describe fine-grained, context-dependent permissions and, when reflected in types, can also describe effects~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23}, distinguishing pure from side-effecting computations.
-This makes them suitable for controlling both actions and information flow.